kib4885/assignment-li-galapagos/README.md

 ### **JavaScript:**
 #### **Platforms:**
-* Node.js – used to run commands for Liri program
+* Node – used to run commands for Liri program
 * Moment.js – used to convert dates and time
 #### **Interfaces:**
 * Spotify API – via Node and NPM, used to get song data